-GB: I’m joined today by founder and Managing Director of Support UK, Martin Green – welcome Martin – perhaps you could take a moment to introduce yourself?
+GB: I’m joined today by founder and Managing Director of Intuity Communications, Martin Green – welcome Martin – perhaps you could take a moment to introduce yourself?

 MG: Good morning Graham, and yes, I’d be delighted to – I’m Martin Green, and I live and work here in Letchworth.
 I am happily married to Claire-Louise, and we have 2 lovely daughters who both attend local schools too.
 I have played rugby locally too, until retiring recently, but have stayed connected with the club and continue to provide sponsorship.

-I formed Support UK in September 2005 after spending most of my working life in telecoms engineering, and have been fortunate to have travelled the world with my job supporting everything from global customer’s telecoms implementations, to vendor New Product Introduction and new market entry..
+I formed Support UK, which is now Intuity Communications, in September 2005 after spending most of my working life in telecoms engineering, and have been fortunate to have travelled the world with my job supporting everything from global customer’s telecoms implementations, to vendor New Product Introduction and new market entry..

 GB: Thanks for that introduction Martin.
 If I could start now, by asking you to tell us how you came to be in the telecoms market and what got you got started – can you tell us a little about your journey?

 MG: Sure – My story begins around 20 years ago when I was working as a telecoms engineer for RPL in West London.
 They were a successful telecoms reseller providing SDX telephone systems, to the SME market.
 That was where I initially learnt my trade.
 After five years, I decided to branch out and started my first business with a colleague where we offered engineering services to SDX/Lucent/Avaya resellers.
-I then had an opportunity to go traveling in 2001 and sold my share in the business to my partner.
+I then had an opportunity to go travelling in 2001 and sold my share in the business to my partner.
 I returned to the UK in 2004 and started contract work for Avaya, who famously launched the IP Office platform.
 I was involved in the testing of their contact centre software, and spent many months in North America, supporting the IP Office platform, for their Tier 4 support organisation.
-In 2005, I formed Support UK as Avaya moved to outsourcing their software testing and support to India.
-Support UK was initially a support company that offered engineering, and support contracts solely for other Avaya resellers.
+In 2005, I formed Intuity Communications as Avaya moved to outsource their software testing and support to India.
+Intuity Communications was initially a support company that offered engineering, and support contracts solely for other Avaya resellers.
 We additionally grew our own customer base, largely due to ‘word of mouth’ recommendations.
 This had no impact on our core business activities with reseller partners, as we had built a solid reputation of trust, and integrity.
-Because we have not employed a sales team, there has never been conflict between our reseller base, and our own end user base.
+Because we have not employed a sales team, there has never been conflict between our reseller base, and our own end-user base.

 GB: Sound like a very dynamic time for you – and I’m sure you have witnessed some transformation within this sector in your time.
 What are you seeing as the main trends in this space now over the past few years, and what are you seeing as likely changes in the near future?